We Are Here (collective)

 We Are Here (Dutch: Wij Zijn Hier) is a collective of migrants based in Amsterdam, the Netherlands, which campaigns for human rights for its members and all undocumented migrants.
 The asylum seekers have in many cases had their applications to remain in the Netherlands denied but they either cannot go back or refuse to return to their country of origin.
-They ask for access to social services such as medical care and housing.
+They demand access to social services such as medical care and housing.
 The group formed in 2012 and by 2015 contained over 200 migrants from around 15 countries.

 The collective is constantly in flux as a result of individually precarious legal situations.
 Since its members refuse to use the homeless shelters offered by the city of Amsterdam, which can only be used from 5 p.m. until 9 a.m., the collective has squatted a chain of buildings in and around the city since 2012.
 Most buildings are quickly evicted, some have led to offshoot projects.
 The group is mostly composed of men originally from Africa, although there have also been women-only occupations.
 There have been some successes, such as the Vluchtmaat, where a long-term deal was negotiated with the owner, and some long-term squats such as the Vluchtgarage, where Amsterdam city council tolerated the occupation.
 As of 2017, roughly one hundred people from the group had gained Dutch residence permits.

 By 2018, the new council had pledged to set up 24 hour shelters for up to 500 undocumented migrants, but We Are Here stated it was against the hostels since they were only for a short time period and it disputed the plan to send asylum seekers back to their country of origin at the end of the project.
 The collective has diversified into different subgroups occupying different buildings, such as a women-only group, a Swahili language group, and a group composed of people mainly from Ethiopia, Eritrea and Sudan.